akretion/docky/README.md

 ### Voodoo Command

-Voodoo extends docker-compose so everything it can do docker-compose can do.

-For more information about extra commands you can read the docker-compose documentation: http://docs.docker.com/compose/
+Voodoo extends docker-compose so it can do everything docker-compose can do.
+For more information about extra commands you can read the docker-compose documentation: http://docs.docker.com/compose

 #### voodoo new